10th West Gallery

 Garfield Park Arts Center

-The Garfield Park Arts Center engages Indianapolis residents in diverse, artistic and cultural exhibits, arts classes and special events.
-It features performing arts spaces, visual arts galleries, classrooms and a literary arts library.
-The galleries, rich with exhibits of local and regional art, are open to the public at no charge.
+The Garfield Park Arts Center, part of Indy Parks & Recreation, engages visitors in diverse, artistic and cultural exhibitions, arts classes, and special events.
+It features performing arts spaces, visual arts galleries, classrooms, and a literary arts library.

 General Public Collective